nosqlbench/nosqlbench-docs/docs/services/docs/markdown/drivers/cql.md

 - alias.strides - A timer around each stride of operations within a thread
 - alias.skipped-tokens - A histogram that records the count and cycle values of skipped tokens.
-- alias.result-success - A timer that records rate and histograms of the time it takes from submitting a query to completely reading the result set that it returns, across all pages.
-This metric is only counted for non-exceptional results, while the result metric above includes all operations.

-##### Metrics Details

-The cycles metric captures data on the outside of each operation, but it also includes any internal processing time needed by the client.
-Within the cycles metric, bind, execute, and result all occur in sequence.
-There may be multiple values recorded for submit and execute for a single bind event.
-This is because a bind exception is final, but an execute and result may both be retried.
-The tries metric captures how many tries were required.
-It is a histogram only.
-If the metric for tries is 1 across the board, then no operation had to be retried.

-As for a normal single page read result, both the execute and result timers are included within the code block wrapped by the pages metric.

-### Workload YAML Format

-The YAML file for a CQL activity has the following structure:
-1. One or more document sections, separated with '---' and a newline.
-   1. An optional tag map
-   2. One or more statements
-      1. a descriptive name
-      2. prepared: false, if you want to modify the default (prepared:true)
-      3. statement CQL
-      4. statement data bindings

-Each section is a separate yaml document internally to the yaml file.
-The tags that are provided allow for subgroups of statements to be activated.
-All statements in a matching document (when filtered by tags) are included in the statement rotation.

-If no tags are provided in a document section, then it will be matched by all possible tag filters.
-Conversely, if no tag filter is applied in the activity definition, all tagged documents will match.

-Data bindings specify how values are generated to plug into each operation.
-More details on data bindings are available in the activity usage guide.

-### Parameter Templating

-Double angle brackets may be used to drop parameters into the YAML arbitrarily.
-When the YAML file is loaded, and only then, these parameters are interpolated from activity parameters like those above.
-This allows you to create activity templates that can be customized simply by providing additional parameters to the activity.
-There are two forms,
-\<\<some_var_name:default_value\>\> and \<\<some_var_name\>\>.
-The first
-form contains a default value.
-In any case, if one of these parameters is encountered and a qualifying value is not found, an error will be thrown.

-### Workload YAML Location

-The YAML file referenced in the workload= parameter will be searched for in the following places, in this order:
-1. A URL, if it starts with 'http:' or 'https:'
-2. The local filesystem, if it exists there
-3. The internal classpath and assets in the jar.

-The '.yaml' suffix is not required in the workload= parameter, however it is required on the actual file.
-As well, the logical search path "activities/" will be used if necessary to locate the file, both on the filesystem and in the classpath.

-There is a basic example below that can be copied as a starting template.

 ## YAML Examples